chrokh/toow-old/chapters/interfaces.md

 So to avoid forcing classes that cannot implement certain methods to still implement these methods, we will write a separate interface for each overload.
 We end up with the following interfaces:

+% TODO: You could argue that we should create CharToChar+StringToString and CharToString+StringToString as two kinds of substitution ciphers.
+Cuz if you e.g. have CharToChar then you always also have StringToString.
+In fact you also always have CharToString.
+This would be interesting but I'm not sure how this affects everything when we get to generics.
+It would however simplify the inheritance stuff.

 ```{code-cell} csharp
 interface ICharToCharCipher